sugchand/ovs-dpdk-scripts/README.md

 * Python termcolor module.
 This can be installed by "pip install termcolor".
 * User account must be in sudoers list.
 * The sudo password must be remembered by the system when running any function.
-So that the script doesnt need to prompt password to users when executing.
+So that the script doesnt need to prompt password each time to users when executing.
 The sudo password timeout can be set to indefinite by running "sudo visudo" and add the line "Defaults    timestamp_timeout=-1".

 ### How to use it
 * Run the script 'python-scripts/launch.py' from the OVS repo.
 The script doesnt work when it is called from places other than OVS repo.
 The launcher stores all the environment variable information in a file '.ovs-dpdk-script-env' in OVS repo directory.
 Each OVS repo has its own '.ovs-dpdk-script-env' file to hold its environment settings.
+A sample 'ovs-dpdk-script-env' file is available in the repo for reference.
 * Select the option to "SET-ALL-ENV" to set the environment for the OVS repo.
 This is a one time activity for the repo to set all the environment variables.
 Its possible to modify these values in future by using the options "SET-ALL-ENV"